TEJ-Fellowship/tej-bootcamp/README.md

   - visibility
     - use Enum
   5. Complete the `toNewDiaryEntry` function
-  - we can remove the existence check because if `in` operator
+  - we can remove the existence check because of the `in` operator
   6. Test the new diary entry api

 **_TO-DO:_**